Aquamation

 • Very low.
 The Aquamation process uses less water than a single household uses in one day (source: watr.usgs.gov).
 This includes all of the water used for the process, along with the clean water rinsing of the final remains and vessel.

-• The water is returned to the ecosystem via the normal wastewater treatment facility, just as all funeral homes in the Canada, the United States and many other parts of the world do during the embalming process.
+• The water is returned to the ecosystem via the normal wastewater treatment facility, just as all funeral homes in Canada, the United States and many other parts of the world do during the embalming process.
 The Aquamation process produces a completely sterile solution of amino acids, sugars, nutrients, salts, and soap in a water solution.
 These are the byproducts of natural decomposition.

 • Medical implants are not destroyed in this process.
 The metals are clean, sterilized, and look brand new after the process.
 These metals are recycled through a metal refiner to be made into new materials.
 The metal refineries are amazed at the pristine condition of metals from alkaline hydrolysis versus flame cremation.